-CPC also has its own soup selections, including an English cream of leek, potato, and stilton; a classic tomato with croutons; an original mushroom, walnut, and spinach creation; and a Southwestern combination of red pepper, black bean, rice, chicken and jalapeño.
-At Mill Avenue only, there is an option to combine a soup with a grilled cheese sandwich made with CPC’s signature bread.
-At both locations, dessert options include sweet pasties filled with peanut butter and jelly, as well as non-pasty English desserts like sticky toffee pudding or banoffee pie.
+CPC also has an extensive soup selection, including an English cream of leek, potato, and stilton; a classic tomato with croutons; an original mushroom, walnut, and spinach creation; and a Southwestern-ish combination of red pepper, black bean, rice, chicken and jalapeño.
+Dessert options include sweet pasties filled with peanut butter and jelly or apples and caramel paired with a scoop of vanilla ice cream or whipped cream.
+There are also classic non-pasty English desserts like sticky toffee pudding, chocolate bread and butter pudding, and banoffee pie.

-True to its English roots, CPC has a strong draft beer selection, along with some wine.
+True to its English roots, CPC has a strong draft beer selection, along with some wine and cocktails from a full bar.
 Among the non-alcoholic beverages, standouts are the house-made lemonade, which is topped with an orange slice and infused with a bit of orange flavor, and iced tea in black, green, and herbal varieties.
-The Cornish Pasty Company has grown into a small chain over the past decade.
-Unusual financing aside, the long-awaited, often-delayed Downtown Phoenix location and the Mill Avenue location are two of the latest chapters in a case study that is as tasty as it interesting.
+The Cornish Pasty Company has transformed into a small chain over the past decade with locations far from its original Tempe roots.
+The downtown Phoenix restaurant continues the company’s trend of ongoing success with handheld food.

 Van Buren / Central (westbound) and Van Buren / 1st Avenue (eastbound) stations